 SOPs are usually in the form of a numbered or bulleted list.
-Because they cover the entire job, SOPs tend to be a lengthy document, as big as a giant binder in some cases, or multiple binders.
+Because they cover the entire job, SOPs tend to be lengthy documents, as big as a giant binder in some cases or multiple binders.

 It is best to organize the SOP into similar activities.
 For example, an SOP for a delivery driver may include sections for delivering the product, operating the vehicle, and general job tasks.

 SOPs can become the most referenced document in your operations.
-It is always changing with the operations and is an excellent resource for your workers and management team, as well as an ideal training tool.
+It is constantly changing with the procedures and is an excellent resource for your workers and management team and an ideal training tool.

 POLICIES AND PROCEDURES

-You might be thinking that JHAs and SOPs cover everything, why do you need policies and procedures?
-Policies hold a unique position, and they fill a gap that the other two don’t cover.
+You might be thinking that JHAs and SOPs cover everything.
+Why do you need policies and procedures?
+Policies hold a unique position, filling a gap that the other two don’t cover.

 Policies also cover regulations; in fact, some regulation requires that you have a written policy or procedure for the regulation.

-But, the most significant difference is that policies allow for explaining why the safe work practices are in place, who and what activities the policy applies to, and lists all the related activities associated with the policy, such as responsibilities, recordkeeping, training, inspections, and management of change.
+The most significant difference is that policies explain why safe work practices are in place and who and what activities the policy applies.
+And it also lists all the related activities associated with the procedure, such as responsibilities, recordkeeping, training, inspections, and change management.

 These documents allow you to go deeper into a specific procedure.